 - Illustrate how your health equity organization is connected to mental health e.g. your organization provides food to solve for the necessary determinants of health but also explicitly constructs spaces to navigate stress and healthy mental health habits

 Organizations applying to this cohort must fit the criteria listed below to apply.
 If your organization does not meet the eligibility criteria at this time, we invite you to complete New Profit’s Discovery Form, which will help us consider you for future relevant funding opportunities.
-If you are on the fence about applying, we would encourage you to attend our informational webinar (register here) or contact our team at email@example.com with “Mental Health Equity” as the subject line.
+If you are on the fence about applying, we would encourage you to watch the recording of our informational webinar here or contact our team at firstname.lastname@example.org with “Mental Health Equity” as the subject line.
 We’re here to help!

 Note: We prefer applications from organizations with an annual operating budget between $250K and $2 million.
 While we will review all applications regardless of budget, we have found that Catalyze programming is most beneficial to organizations of this size, and we recommend that organizations with much smaller or much larger budgets do not apply.
 Please contact our team if you have questions on whether your organization might be a good fit.